jamesraymondbrown/coding-challenge/README.md

 - I'd have had more robust error handling for the cart API.
 There wasn't much to work around though since our API only returns "Success: true".

-- Simirly, I'd have added more checks in the liquid code to see if certain theme settings are selected before rendering elements.
+- Similarly, I'd have added more checks in the liquid code to see if certain theme settings are selected before rendering elements.
 EX: `{% if section.settngs.display_description == true %} {{ product.description }} {% endif %}`

 - I’d have connected product images to the selected variant, so that the displayed product image changes as you select new variants, if those variants have a different featured image.
 But since our test product has the same images for all variants, that seemed like overkill here.